ccamel/awesome-ccamel/README.md

 - [etsd-tech/mcp-pointer](https://github.com/etsd-tech/mcp-pointer) - MCP tool: let you point at DOM elements for your favorite agentic coding tool.
 Let AI see what you see.
 - [event-catalog/eventcatalog](https://github.com/event-catalog/eventcatalog) - An open source documentation tool to bring discoverability to your architecture (DDD, micro-services, event-driven architectures)
 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
-- [f/prompts.chat](https://github.com/f/prompts.chat) - a.k.a.
-Awesome ChatGPT Prompts.
-Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.
 - [f5nodes/wiki](https://github.com/f5nodes/wiki) - Wiki brings together everything blockchain developers and validators need — reliable endpoints, tools and infrastructure, snapshots, guides, tips, and resources — all in one place.
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [faker-js/faker](https://github.com/faker-js/faker) - Generate massive amounts of fake data in the browser and node.js